Hemanthlvs/Krishnaik_ML_and_DL/8_Deep_Learning/21_SGD_with_Momentum.md

-## SGD with Momentum and Exponential Weighted Average Notes
+## SGD with Momentum and Exponential Weighted Average

 ### SGD with Momentum: The Solution
 *   The goal is to "smoothen" this noise using SGD with Momentum.